lombardpress/lombardpress-schema/docs/diplomatic.md

 ### Description

-Normalization mark places that an original orthographic form has been preserved alongside its normalized form.
+Normalizations mark places that an original orthographic form has been preserved alongside its normalized form.

 ### Rules